 - Real or implied threats of physical or professional harm.

 If a person engages in such conduct, appropriate action will be taken, including but not limited to, expulsion from the community space or event and restriction from participation in future AUPresses activities.

-We ask individuals who witness or experience conduct in violation of the Code to report such conduct as soon as possible to either the Association’s Executive Director at 917-288-5594 or email@example.com or Business Manager at 917-244-1264 or firstname.lastname@example.org.
-Attendees at in-person Annual Meetings may also refer to meeting-specific reporting resources for additional assistance.
+During virtual events and across AUPresses online communities, we ask individuals who witness or experience conduct in violation of the Code to report such conduct as soon as possible to either the Association’s Executive Director at 917-288-5594 or firstname.lastname@example.org or Director of Operations at 917-244-1264 or email@example.com.
+Attendees at in-person Annual Meetings, please use this form to report an incident, or locate any AUPresses staff or board member for meeting-specific reporting and assistance resources.

 Panelists, speakers, and session or meeting organizers also should refer to any event-specific speaker guidelines for possible additional information.
 Members of AUPresses will also find the Discussion List Guidelines, the Anti-Trust Guidelines [PDF], and the UP Commons/Humanities Commons Terms of Service useful references.